 Jocelyn Blore

 The Beaver State is the jewel of the Pacific Northwest and its lush old-growth forests, arid high plains and deserts, and expansive dramatic coastline provide a desirable location for aspiring forensic scientists.
-Several universities in Oregon offer high-quality forensic studies and related options, although as of 2023, none are accredited by the Forensic Science Education Programs Accreditation Commission (FEPAC).
+Several universities in Oregon offer high-quality forensic studies and related options, although as of 2024, none are accredited by the Forensic Science Education Programs Accreditation Commission (FEPAC).
 Accreditation by FEPAC has been earned exclusively by a select few forensic science programs in the United States and is not necessarily reflective of the quality of programs offered by Oregon universities.

 Read below to discover more about becoming a forensic science specialist in Oregon, including occupational demand, featured programs, and accreditation information.

-While there are many pathways toward becoming a forensic scientist in Oregon, most forensic scientists and technicians prepare for their careers by earning a four-year degree in natural science, chemistry, biology, or forensic science.
 Here is a step-by-step guide for students interested in pursuing a career in forensic science in Oregon and the recommended timeline for each step.

 A bachelor’s degree is a minimum requirement for forensic scientists and some positions require a master’s degree.
 Most forensic scientists have academic backgrounds in biology, molecular biology, chemistry, biochemistry, genetics, and the interdisciplinary field of forensic science.
+In fact, CareerOneStop indicates that 47 percent of forensic science technicians have either an associate’s degree or a bachelor’s degree.
+Earning a degree in forensic science can certainly be helpful in an employment search, but many forensic professionals have degrees in related fields such as biology, chemistry, or criminal justice.

 Some employers prefer applicants who have prior professional experience in a forensic laboratory.
 Specializations in specific subfields of forensic science such as fingerprints, toxicology, controlled substances, firearms, trace evidence, DNA, or digital evidence can provide valuable on-the-job training.
 Students can earn college credit or financial stipends through such opportunities.

 Requirements for licensing and levels of certification vary by state and may or may not be necessary for employment.
-The Forensic Specialities Accreditation Board (FSAB) offers ten professional certifications (e.g., forensic anthropology, and toxicology).
+The Forensic Specialities Accreditation Board (FSAB) offers nine professional certifications (e.g., forensic anthropology, and toxicology).
 According to CareerOneStop, an organization sponsored by the U.S. Department of Labor, there are 2 available licenses for forensic science technicians in Oregon, including Polygraph Examiner – Trainee and Polygraph Examiner – General.

-CareerOneStop reports that 11 percent of forensic scientists hold advanced degrees in forensic science or a related discipline.
+CareerOneStop reports that 15 percent of forensic scientists hold advanced degrees in forensic science or a related discipline.
 The additional theoretical framework and opportunities for specialization and research can boost a candidate’s eligibility for jobs with higher levels of leadership opportunities and salaries.

 After completing a degree program and specialized training, those with degrees in forensics may pursue jobs such as crime scene investigators, laboratory scientists, toxicologists, medical examiners, forensic engineers, cybercrime analysts, forensic accountants, criminal profilers, forensic nurses, odontologists, document examiners, arson investigators, and more.

 Aspiring professionals in forensics have employment options in an abundance of places.
-The BLS states that 89 percent of forensic science techs work for the local and state government.
+The BLS states that 87 percent of forensic science techs work for the local and state government.
 Additionally, depending on specialty, these professionals may work in private laboratories, pharmaceutical companies, ecological research institutes, biomedical research organizations, private investigation offices, insurance companies, law firms, and other businesses seeking forensic expertise.
 Forensics specialists normally work normal business hours, but those who work in criminal investigations may also be called upon to work evenings, weekends, and holidays.

 Finally, the ForensicsColleges blog offers many in-depth career articles for graduates in forensic science in its How to Become series, with step-by-step instructions to becoming profilers, crime scene technicians, forensic psychologists, forensic accountants, detectives, and more.

-In more detailed terms, here is a breakdown of the salary percentiles among all forensic science technicians in the country compared with those in OR (BLS May 2022):
+In more detailed terms, here is a breakdown of the salary percentiles among all forensic science technicians in the country compared with those in OR (BLS May 2023):

 United States | Oregon | |